Frequently Asked Questions

-Students who enter ANGEL through their mySTC account should be able to automatically enter ANGEL by clicking the ANGEL icon in mySTC.
+Students who enter Blackboard through their mySTC account should be able to automatically enter Blackboard by clicking the Blackboard icon in mySTC.

 I have not heard from my online instructor.
 What should I do?

 Log in to your course(s).
 Your instructor should have an announcement on how to get started in the course.
-Also, check your STC student email and course ANGEL mail located within each course.
+Also, check your STC student email/Owl Mail and/or Blackboard Course Messages located within each course.
 You may contact your instructor if you have any questions.
-When in doubt, email instructors using both school email and ANGEL mail.
+Instructor contact information is posted on the course syllabus and in Blackboard.

 First Week of Semester: If your course disappears, this most likely means you were purged due to financial aid or no-showed for not adhering to the “getting started” expectations.
 Contact your instructor.

-During Semester: If your course disappears, your account has most likely been disabled by your instructor because you have exceeded the attendance policy.
+During Semester: If your course disappears, your account has most likely been disabled because you have exceeded the attendance policy or it could be due to a purge.
 Contact your instructor.

-End of Semester: ANGEL courses will be disabled after the last day of classes.
+End of Semester: Blackboard courses will be disabled after the last day of classes.
 Contact your instructor for questions concerning your course or see BannerWeb for your final grade.

 How long do online courses last?

 Online courses begin and end following the same calendar as traditional, face-to-face courses.
-A semester is approximately 15 weeks long.
+Full-term semesters during fall and spring are 15 weeks long.
+Some courses are also offered on shorter minimesters.
 The short summer semester is approximately 9 weeks long.
 The course structure will require that students adhere to these schedules in order to successfully complete the course.
 Some instructors/courses allow students to work ahead and others require that students stay on a week-by-week basis.
 The course syllabus, lesson plan, and/or the calendar will further guide student progress.

 Do I have to come to campus for an online course?

-All online courses require one proctored event that will take place on the home campus of the instructor on a specific date and time set by the instructor.
+All online courses require one proctored event that will take place on the Vidalia and Swainsboro campuses at a specific date and time set by the instructor.
+The dates and times of the proctored event can be found on the course syllabus.
 Students living further than 75 miles from the instructor’s home campus can secure an off-campus proctor for the same date.
 Off-campus proctoring paperwork must be submitted a full two weeks before the date of the proctored event.
-Please see the proctoring information on your syllabus, in your ANGEL course, and in the school catalog.
+Please see the proctoring information on your syllabus, in your Blackboard course, and in the school catalog.
 Some classes may require more than one campus visit.
 Check your syllabus at the beginning of the semester.

 How do I take tests?